Prince Adolphus, Duke of Cambridge: Marriage

 The Duke of Cambridge was married first at Kassel, Hesse on 7 May and then at Buckingham Palace on 1 June 1818 to his second cousin Augusta (25 July 1797 – 6 April 1889), the third daughter of Prince Frederick of Hesse.

 Viceroy

 From 1816 until 1837, the Duke of Cambridge served as viceroy of the Kingdom of Hanover, representing his elder brothers, first George IV and later William IV.
 His tenure came to an end following the accession of his niece, Queen Victoria, on 20 June 1837.
-As Hanover adhered to Salic Law, which barred female succession, the personal union between the British and Hanoverian crowns dissolved, and the throne of Hanover passed to Ernest Augustus, Duke of Cumberland.
+As Hanover adhered to Salic Law, which barred female succession, the personal union between the British and Hanoverian crowns dissolved, and the throne of Hanover passed to the next eldest of Cambridge's brothers, Ernest Augustus, Duke of Cumberland.
 With the end of the union, the Duke of Cambridge relinquished his post and returned to Britain.